 Our simulation-based experimental design was fully factorial.
 This included (1) fuel setups with once- and thrice-burned fuels in the latter half of the fire simulations' domains (with unburned fuels in the front half).
 (2) Moderate or extreme fire weather.
 Moderate fire weathers had surface fuel moistures of 10%, open (10-m AGL) wind speeds of 4 m/s, and conifer/hardwood foliar moisture contents of 97%/109% respectively.
 Extreme fire weathers had surface fuel moistures of 10%, open (10-m AGL) wind speeds of 8 m/s, and conifer/hardwood foliar moisture contents of 77%/89%.

 We generated random landscapes based on observed densities, surface fuels, and spatial dispersions of trees for once- and thrice-burned stands.
 To produce a representation of average fuel characteristics, we distributed the mean density of trees across each simulated landscape, and pulled from our distributions of composition, height and DBH to assign each tree a species, live/dead status, height, and volume.
 To produce an extreme representation of fuel, we distributed the 90th quartile density of trees across the same 800 by 300 m landscape pulled from the same distributions of composition, height and DBH to assign tree characteristics (code available online).
 In all scenarios, conifers are represented as cones and deciduous species are represented as cylinders.
 We used metrics of fuel moisture from the National Fuel Moisture Database (CITE), using the average (across 2011 - 2020) monthly August minimum of foliar moisture content.
-To capture the transition of fire from unburned to reburned stands, we started each modeled fire ignition in a simulated black spruce stand which, similar to burned landscapes, were based on measurements of forest structure and composition in our unburned reference plots (Fig. 2).
+To capture the transition of fire from unburned to reburned stands, we started each modeled fire ignition in a simulated black spruce stand that were based on measurements of forest structure and composition in our unburned reference plots (Fig. 2).

 Simulation domains spanned 560 m in the streamwise direction, 70 m in the spanwise direction and were 95 m tall.
-The once-or thrice burned fuels began at x = 0 and extended to x = 200 m.
+The once-or thrice burned fuels began 360 m from the inlet of the domain at a location labelled x = 0 and extended to the outlet of the domain 200 m down wind of the transition, x = 200 m.
 The upwind unburned forest fuels spanned from x = -360 to x = 0 m.
 Inlets (x = -360 m) had wind entering, following a typical wind profile power law function (u(z) = u(r) x (z/z(r))^(1/7) ) where u(r) was either 4 m/s or 8 m/s depending on our specific simulation case and z(r) was 10 m.
 Wind exited at x = 200 m.